boson-attic/go-ce-functions/README.md

 THIS IS A PROOF OF CONCEPT IMPLEMENTATION

-This stack provides a Go framework for executing a function that handles [CloudEvents Specification](https://github.com/cloudevents/spec).
+This stack provides a Go framework for executing a function that handles [CloudEvents](https://github.com/cloudevents/spec).
 The function's method signature is any of those supported by the [CloudEvents Go SDK](https://godoc.org/github.com/cloudevents/sdk-go).

 ## Getting Started